pretext-project/pretext-project.github.io/CONTRIBUTE.md

     image: "sample-pretext-image.png"
     source: https://source.com

-#Sample USB Drops: Pleases just jot down the details of what think the USB drop looks like, how it works, etc. Pretty simple.
+#Sample Physical: Please elaborate on the details of what the physical approach looks like.
+Attire, attitude and conversation premise.

-sample-usb-drops:
-  - This is an example USB drop description.
-In here, you'd put all the details  about how you'd conduct the USB drop - where, what's on the drive, etc.
+sample-physical:
+  - approach
+    attire: wear this
+    attitude: act like this
+    conversation: generally what you'll discuss

 #Sample Text Messages: The text message section is broken down by "message".
 Within each "message", you need to specify who the message is "from" (either
 # "victim" or "attacker") and what the message is about "content".